 Not wanting to die before my 30th bday, we took the bus, which from our location in Amalfi was about 30 min each way (Google says 20 min but it was a tad longer in my recollection) and the bus left every hour or so in peak July season.
 We pre-purchase our bus tickets at the Tobacco shop (the one in Amalfi is Camera Gaetano and it’s open till late) beforehand because there was an incident where some people did not purchase their luggage tickets in advance and the bus driver refused to pick them up, even though they had tickets for themselves.
 They ended up getting stranded on the side of the road in the middle of nowhere.
 We didn’t want to look like those fools so we purchased our bus tickets for both ways in advance.

-We had our little bag (that we double checked didn’t need a luggage ticket for) with some water, snacks and towels, ready to make this beach our bitch.
+We had our little bag (that we double-checked didn’t need a luggage ticket for) with some water, snacks and towels, ready to make this beach our bitch.
 After my motion sickness kicked in about 5 meters into the 7km journey, we got off at the stop along with 3 other ladies.
 We rushed to the side of the road and peer over the edge of the bridge in anticipation.
 It’s deserted.
 Not a single beach chair or towel or person for that matter.
 It’s a birthday miracle, we have the place to ourselves!- said no one in Europe ever.
 We begin to walk and make our way down the path towards the abandoned beach and what stops us is a massive concrete barrier.
-I’m talking you need a heavy duty machine or Hercules to get this boulder in there.
+I’m talking you need a heavy-duty machine or Hercules to get this boulder in there.
 The sign read that the pathway was too unstable to go down.
-In all fairness, there was a mild rockslide onto the path, which looked a little dicey.
+In all fairness, there was a mild rockslide on the path, which looked a little dicey.
 Clearly, this did not just happen overnight since there was aged graffiti on it (since when am I a graffiti expert?).
-I was there July 2019 and it had clearly been closed, if I were to guess, at least a few months.
+I was there in July 2019 and it had clearly been closed if I were to guess at least a few months.
 After extensive research (I looked at a 2018 TripAdvisor comment), I determined it was at least a year.
 And yet.
 This is the surprising part.
 YET. on Instagram that very morning there was a post about it with beachgoers with their tans and towels.
 Beach, please.

 So herein lies my beef with all this.
-You have this amazing beach that has been showcased on Instagram generating thousands of likes and the place is f****** (speech to text bleeps my potty mouth) closed and has been for a while.
+You have this amazing beach that has been showcased on Instagram generating thousands of likes and the place is f****** (speech-to-text bleeps my potty mouth) closed and has been for a while.
 So why are you posting photos of everyone joyously sunbathing that morning?
 FALSE.
 What archives of bullshit did you sift through with your greedy hands to get this?
 Why didn’t you write in that little Instagram caption space “currently closed”?
 What made you this way?